 - Traders – We support local business as much as possible.
 We support British grown flowers and plants to reduce the carbon footprint of the market.
 We select traders based on their product offering, proximity and their sustainability ethos.

 - Transport – We encourage people to take public transport to visit the market, or to visit by cycle or on foot.
-In order to support this practice, we arrange cargo bikes which can be used to deliver purchases within a range of 2km of the marketplace.
+In order to support this practice, we arrange cargo bikes which can be used to deliver purchases within a 2mile circle of the marketplace.

 - Use of plastics – we acknowledge that plastic is widely use in the horticultural industry.
 However, we do not condone single use plastic.
 All plastic should be reused, recycled or composted.
 Black plastic pots that cannot be recycled should be reused.
 Plastic bags should be avoided where possible.
 We strongly deter single use plastic bags.
 We encourage all visitors to bring their own bags.